heypocketai/traceway-pocket/README.md

 ---

-Traceway is an **OpenTelemetry-native** observability platform that stitches **logs, traces, metrics, session replay, exceptions, and AI tracing** together with one trace ID.
-Point an OTLP exporter at it and you're in business — no Collector, no glue code, no per-language vendor SDK.
+Traceway is an **OpenTelemetry-native** observability platform that combines **logs, traces, metrics, session replay/RUM, exceptions, and AI tracing** together.
+Point an OTLP exporter at it and you're in business.
+No Collector, no glue code, no per-language vendor SDK.

 **MIT licensed.
 No BSL.
 No "open core."** Every feature is in the box.
 Self-host it for free, or run it on [Traceway Cloud](https://cloud.tracewayapp.com) if you'd rather not babysit infra.